previous page back to table of contents next page

 90% completeness is achieved for NEOWISE Single-exposure detections in unconfused regions at W1=15.8 mag and W2=14.2-14.4 mag.

-The resulting W1 and W2 Single-exposure detection completeness as a function of magnitude curves were derived separately using the first ten years of NEOWISE observations, and are shown in Figure 1.
+The resulting W1 and W2 Single-exposure detection completeness as a function of magnitude curves were derived separately for each year of NEOWISE observations, and are shown in Figure 1.
 The Single-exposure detection completeness of the original WISE mission is also shown for comparison.
-In year ten, 90% completeness is achieved for the NEOWISE Single-exposures at approximately W1=15.8 mag and W2=14.3 mag.
-There has been <0.1 mag degradation of the W1 completeness levels since the first year of the Reactivation survey, and approximately 0.3 mag since the primary WISE mission.
+In year eleven, 90% completeness is achieved for the NEOWISE Single-exposures at approximately W1=15.8 mag and W2=14.3 mag.
+There was <0.1 mag degradation of the W1 completeness levels since the first year of the Reactivation survey, and approximately 0.3 mag since the primary WISE mission.
 In the eighth year of the Reactivation mission the 90% completeness levels in W2 had degraded by approximately 0.2 mag since the first year and approximately 0.5 mag since the primary WISE mission.
 However, the W2 completeness actually improved in years nine and ten most likely due to the lower peak temperatures.

 Figure 1 - W1 (top) and W2 (bottom) Single-exposure detection completeness as a function of magnitude in a 2.4 deg2 region near α,δ=163.2°,-19.7°.
-The red, magenta, yellow, green, blue, cyan, dashed black, red, magenta, and yellow curves indicate completeness for the first through tenth years of NEOWISE Reactivation observations, respectively.
+The red, magenta, green, blue, cyan, dashed black, red, magenta, and green curves indicate completeness for the first through eleventh years of NEOWISE Reactivation observations, respectively.
 The solid black curves correspond to the completeness from the original WISE mission observations.

 II.1.e.ii.
 Detection Reliability